BlueByteSystemsInc/PDMShell/src/TASKSCRIPT.md

 The PDMShell add-in lets SOLIDWORKS PDM administrators run `.pdmshell` scripts directly from PDM menus and PDM event trigger points.
 It is designed for the same class of automation normally handled with Dispatch: user commands, event-driven rules, file and folder automation, condition checks, and administrator-controlled deployment.

 Instead of building automation from a fixed list of Dispatch actions, the add-in runs PDMShell scripts.
-This gives administrators access to the PDMShell command engine, the visual script editor, dynamic placeholders, PDM variables, and headless execution through `pdmcli.exe`.
+This gives administrators access to the PDMShell command engine, the visual script editor, placeholders, PDM variables, and headless execution through `pdmcli.exe`.

 >[!Note]
 > The PDMShell add-in is included with the premium version.
 You can download it from your Blue Byte Systems Inc [account](https://bluebyte.biz/account) or deploy it with [PDMDeploy](https://docs.bluebyte.biz/src/cdpdm.html).